bitcoin-dev-project/sim-ln/README.md

 ### Setup - Defined Activity
-If you would like SimLN to generate a specific payments between source and destination nodes, you can provide `activity` descriptions of the source, destination, frequency and amount for payments that you'd like to execute.
+If you would like SimLN to generate a specific payments between source and destination nodes, you can provide `activity` descriptions of the source, destination, frequency, amount for payments that you'd like to execute and an optional name for each `activity` description that is used as the logging prefix to relate logs to their corresponding activity description (The index of each `activity` description will be used if a name is not provided for the `activity` description).
 Note that `source` nodes *must* be contained in `nodes`, but destination nodes can be any public node in the network (though this may result in liquidity draining over time).